allo-/virtual_webcam_background/README.md

   backgrounds `NEAREST` may look better.
 - `debug_show_mask`: Debug option to show the mask, that can be used to configure blur/dilate/erode correctly.
+- `multiplier`: Multiplier parameter of the model (0.5, 0.75 or 1.0).
+You need to download the matching model when you change this parameter.
+- `output_stride`: Stride parameter of the model (16 or 8).
+You need to download the matching model when you change the parameter.
+- `internal_resolution`: Resolution factor (between 0.0 and 1.0) for the model input.
+Smaller is faster and less accurate.
+Note that 1.0 does not always give the best results.

 Note: Input `width` and `height` are autodetected when they are not set in the config, but this can lead to bad default values, e.g. `640x480` even when the camera supports